 The RN-BSN Completion track is for registered nurses who have graduated from an accredited associate degree or diploma nursing program, who have successfully completed the National Council Licensure Exam for RNs (NCLEX-RN), and who are currently licensed to practice nursing in the state of Georgia.

 The Master of Science in Nursing (MSN) program is for registered nurses who have graduated from an accredited baccalaureate nursing program, are currently licensed to practice as a registered nurse in Georgia, and have a minimum of one year work experience as a registered nurse.
-The MSN program offers three areas of concentration.
-Graduate students may select either (1) nursing education; (2) acute/critical care clinical nurse specialist; or (3) Family Nurse Practitioner (FNP).
-A student may also choose the clinical nurse specialist or the family nurse practitioner and compliment this specialty with another focus in nursing education.
-The Family Nurse Practitioner track graduated the first class in August 2012 with 100% of students successfully completing the certification examination on their first attempt!
+The MSN program is currently accepting applications for one MSN specialty; the family nurse practitioner.
+The Family Nurse Practitioner specialty maintains >96% pass rate on the certification examination on first attempt!

-The Doctor of Nursing Practice (DNP) degree program focuses on the three major categories of practice: (1) direct care for individual clients, (2) health care for aggregates, communities, and populations, and (3) management of health care through roles in administration, policy development, and quality assurance.
-The purpose of the DNP degree program of study is too build upon the foundation of advanced nursing skills, to prepare nurses for leadership roles in health care delivery, and to propose solutions for the improvement of health care outcomes for individuals and for society.
+The Doctor of Nursing Practice (DNP) degree program is offered in a hybrid online format.
+The purpose of the DNP degree program of study is too build upon the foundation of advanced practice management, to prepare nurses for clinical and organizational leadership in health care delivery, and to propose solutions for the improvement of health care outcomes for individuals and for society.

-The Ph.D. in Nursing program combines the flexibility of online instruction.
+The Ph.D. in Nursing program combines the flexibility of online hybrid instruction.
 This rigorous program prepares nurses at the Ph.D. level to educate the next generation of nurses and assume leadership positions in administrative, research, clinical and entrepreneurial settings.
-Students will be able to tailor their coursework and individualize their research to focus on one of three areas of concentration: ethics, clinical scholarship, or education.
+Students are able to tailor their coursework and individualize their research to focus on an area of concentration: ethics, clinical scholarship, or education.

 The College of Nursing utilizes various settings for clinical experiences, including Atlanta area hospitals and community-based facilities.
 The College is committed to providing quality education in both theory and clinical areas.